caspiankeyes/emergent-radar/README.md

 ## **`A tracking framework designed for emergent system viability.`**

-## All testing is conducted according to Anthropic research protocols.
+## All testing conducted according to Anthropic research protocols.

 # `Please contact echelonlabs.ai@proton.me for alignment compatibility`